-Read the series here
+Read the childhood series here

 It was great to be back home – I missed my kids the most (the Big Boss had a tough time going to school knowing that I was coming back in the afternoon) and my car the next (haha, don’t worry, my wife understands me).
-And whilst I was away, my son have been busy – very busy indeed.
+And whilst I was away, my son has been busy – very busy indeed.
 I am not sure what prompted him but he has been checking out bicycles at the hypermarkets.
-He did that some months ago but he was not pressing for a purchase back then.
+He did that some months ago but he was not pressing for purchase back then.

-He too has been toying on the idea of able to go to school on a bicycle – he said we can save on school bus fees but I think he knows that will not fly with us.
-There are too many junctions and heavy traffic between the house and the school for us to risk him with a bicycle (unless the school was next door to the house, of course).
-And we have seen him looking in envy at the kids with bicycle at the playground.
+He too has been toying on the idea of able to go to school on one – he said we can save on school bus fees but I think he knows that will not fly with us.
+There are too many junctions and heavy traffic between the house and the school for us to risk him with riding alone (unless the school was next door to the house, of course).
+And we have seen him looking in envy at the other kids at the playground.

 And speaking about bicycles, do you still remember your very first bicycle?

 But what I can recall was that I was able to ride on 2 wheels by Standard 4.
 We did not have bicycles at home so any chance of riding them was at my grandma’s house.
 There was also the place where I ride my first racing bicycle although I was too small to ride comfortably (I kept thinking I was going to fall over) – the change of speed gears was fascinating though.

 I saw some kids riding it and since we were kind of “out of place” in the crowd, I was only able to see it from far or so I thought.
-When one of the aunties, after seeing me sitting down bored at the living room, remarked to one of the kids that they should “invite” me to play along, I got closer to it and was happy when they handed me the bicycle to take it for a round.
+When one of the aunties, after seeing me sitting down bored at the living room, remarked to one of the kids that they should “invite” me to play along, I got closer to it and was happy when they handed me the bicycle to take it for around.
 I was in heaven when I took hold of the bicycle and took it for a spin.

 When I got back, I mentioned that to my Dad but he only kept silent – a BMX bicycle was a luxury item back then.
 In a time when we had to rely on public bus, trains and my uncle’s car to move around, a bicycle was the last thing we need to strain our expenses.
 But not all was lost when we shifted house to another apartment block and we had one of the friendliest neighbour – a Chinese family and soon, 2 of the teenagers in the family (they were pretty much older than me) became more like big brothers to me.
 And one of them had a BMX bicycle.

-He mentioned this to me and told me that I can take the bicycle for a ride at any time – he was getting too big for the bicycle and he hardly use it (his Dad got him a motorcycle for his commute to school).
+He mentioned this to me and told me that I can take the bicycle for a ride at any time – he was getting too big for the bicycle and he hardly uses it (his Dad got him a motorcycle for his commute to school).
 And if no one was using it, it will only collect dust.
 And soon I was using it when I had to go to the shops (which was about 1.5 km away) to buy things for my Mom and at the same time, taking the BMX for a longer ride.

 Although I was happy to be able to ride a BMX whenever I need, I was still apprehensive and shy of asking my neighbour to use the bicycle.
-At end of the day, it was not my bicycle.
-Further since my younger brother was also hooked to the BMX, we were worried that we may be using too much of a something that we did not owe.
+At the end of the day, it was not my bicycle.
+Further, since my younger brother was also hooked to the BMX, we were worried that we may be using too much of something that we did not owe.
 And my Dad knew about it but he kept his silence.

 I kept quiet as we walked – my Dad did not give any clue of what he was intending to buy and why I need to follow him.
 Things got a lot clear when we reached the bicycle shop.
 We walked in and my Dad asked me to pick the colour (and the model) of the BMX bicycle and it will be all mine.
-It took me a moment to realise what was happening but then realised he was buying one for me (I later found out that my Dad had made arrangement with the bicycle shop owner to pay in instalments for the bicycle).
+It took me a moment to realise what was happening but then realised he was buying one for me (I later found out that my Dad had made an arrangement with the bicycle shop owner to pay in instalments for the bicycle).

-And it remained in the “family” for the next few years until I started to lose interest on cycling and was more interested on motorcycling which was more high-powered and more expensive (where once again, I learned at my grandma’s house using my uncles’ bikes).
+And it remained in the “family” for the next few years until I started to lose interest on cycling and was more interested in motorcycling which was more high-powered and more expensive (where once again, I learned at my grandma’s house using my uncles’ bikes).